top of page

 They're also cheap enough that patients will often choose to buy two--one for inside the house, and one for the street.

 But this shoe does not, by itself, offload a wound effectively.
 The innersole a surgical shoe comes with is not customizable, nor does it offload a wound.
-Thus a shoe like this needs to be coupled with an offloading innersole of some sort, like seen below.
+Thus a shoe like this needs to be coupled with an offloading innersole of some sort.

 There are several types of customizable innersoles for a shoe like this.